krishnan-mani/the-cf-workshop/doc/kata-3/observations.md

 - Service roles required for CodePipeline
 - Access to Github required for CodePipeline
+- Use fine-grained privileges when granting access to pipelines
 - Use of `ParameterOverrides` to communicate parameter information to CloudFormation stack
+- On the time taken to provision and de-provision stacks